Cracker Country: Carlton House

-Built in 1885 by Albert Carlton and Martha Carlton, the Carlton House house was originally located in Hardee County, four miles west of Wauchula.
-Albert and Martha Carlton raised ten children in the Carlton House, a girl named Ella, and nine boys.
+Built in 1885 by Albert and Martha Carlton, the Carlton House house was originally located in Hardee County, four miles west of Wauchula.
+The Carlton's raised ten children in the Carlton House, a girl named Ella, and nine boys.
 The nine boys all shared an upstairs bedroom, and Ella had her own room, upstairs as well.
-Neither of the children's bedrooms are visible to the visitors of Cracker country.
+Neither of the children's bedrooms are visible to the visitors of Cracker Country.
 However, the downstairs rooms are visible to visitors, and are fully furnished with belongings that would have been standard in homes of that period.

 During the Florida State Fair, the home is also the site of several re-enactors who educate interested visitors on the history of the home.
 The Carlton House was donated to Cracker Country in 1978 by T. Mabry Carlton in order to help found Cracker Country.

-Albert and Martha’s eighth son, Doyle E. Carlton, grew up to become Florida’s 25th governor, from 1929 to 1933.
-Doyle E. Carlton, Jr. worked in the Florida Senate and became Chairman of the Florida State Fair.
+Albert and Martha's eighth son, Doyle E. Carlton, grew up to become Florida's 25th governor, from 1929 to 1933.
+Governor Carlton's son Doyle E. Carlton, Jr., who served in the Florida Senate became Chairman of the Florida State Fair and founded Cracker Country with his wife Mildred in 1978.

 Kitchen Garden

 The Kitchen Garden is a recreation, on a smaller scale, of the kinds of kitchen gardens maintained by rural Florida settlers, and is currently located behind the Carlton House.
 Over 100 years ago, it would have taken a garden at least a half an acre large to feed a family of six.
 The kitchen garden behind the Carlton House in Cracker Country has herbs, old garden roses, heirloom flowers, and heirloom vegetables.
 Only heirloom plant varieties are grown in the Cracker Country kitchen garden, as they are the same variety of plants that would have been grown in kitchen gardens in the 1890s.
-Every year, the seeds from the plants are collected and saved for planting the following year’s crops, which helps preserve the older and rarer varieties of plants for the future.
+Every year, the seeds from the plants are collected and saved for planting the following year's crops, which helps preserve the older and rarer varieties of plants for the future.